 IFRS 16, Leases: This new standard eliminates the classification of leases as either operating leases or finance leases and introduces a single lessee accounting model which requires the lessee to recognize assets and liabilities for all leases with a term of longer than 12 months.
 The Company is in the process of assessing the impact of the above new accounting pronouncements.

-OFF-BALANCE SHEET ARRANGEMENTS

-The Company is not a party to any off-balance sheet arrangements that have, or are reasonably likely to have, a current or future material effect on the Company's financial condition, changes in financial condition, revenues, expenses, results of operations, liquidity, capital expenditures or capital resources.

-TRANSACTIONS WITH RELATED PARTIES

-a) Legal services:

-In the quarter ended March 31, 2016, services valued at \$2,000 (March 31, 2015 - \$2,000) were received from Farris, a law firm for which one of the directors of the Company is a partner.

-b) Key management personnel:

-Key management personnel are those persons that have the authority and responsibility for planning, directing and controlling the activities of the Company, directly or indirectly.
-Key management includes executive and non-executive members of the Company's Board of Directors and corporate officers.
-For the period from January 1, 2016 to March 31, 2016, officers and a vice president of the Company were compensated with cash compensation of \$67,000, included in salaries and in exploration expenses, (2015 - \$67,000).
-During the same period, non-executive members of the Company's Board of Directors received no cash compensation, and one director was granted 250,000 stock options valid until February 1, 2021, exercisable at \$0.12.
+OFF-BALANCE SHEET ARRANGEMENTS The Company is not a party to any off-balance sheet arrangements that have, or are reasonably likely to have, a current or future material effect on the Company's financial condition, changes in financial condition, revenues, expenses, results of operations, liquidity, capital expenditures or capital resources.
+Management Discussion & Analysis Quarter ended March 31, 2017 TRANSACTIONS WITH RELATED PARTIES Key management personnel: Key management personnel are those persons that have the authority and responsibility for planning, directing and controlling the activities of the Company, directly or indirectly.
+Key management includes executive and non-executive members of the Company's Board of Directors, a corporate officer and a vice president.
+For the period ended March 31, 2017, an officer and a vice president of the Company were paid compensation of \$53,750 (March 31, 2016 - \$67,000) which is included in salaries, marketing and in exploration expenses.
+During the period ended March 31, 2016, 250,000 stock options were granted to one director.
+During the same period, non-executive members of the Company's Board of Directors received no cash compensation or stock options.
+Other related parties:

-As at March 31, 2016, \$58,000 (2015 - \$2,000) was owing to related parties, and has been included in accounts payable and accrued liabilities.
-In addition, \$7,180 (2015 - \$nil) was owed to Roughrider by related parties and has been included in prepaid expenses.

-OUTSTANDING SHARE DATA

-The following section updates the Outstanding Share Data provided in the audited financial statements for the year ended December 31, 2015.
-Each of these subsequent events is more fully described in Note 14 to the audited financial statements for the year ended December 31, 2015.

-Common Shares: Shares outstanding at March 31, 2016 24,078,929 Shares issued for property acquisition 75,000 Shares outstanding at May 30, 2016 24,153,929 Stock Options: Options outstanding at March 31, 2016 and May 30, 2016 2,200,000 Warrants: Warrants outstanding at March 31, 2016 and May 30, 2016 8,689,043 Share payments required to complete existing option agreement to complete the earn-in of the initial 50% interest in the Genesis property, due on or before August 31, 2016 s: 1,969,828

-APPROVAL

-David W. Tupper, P.Geo., V.P. of Exploration and a Qualified Person under National Instrument 43-101 has reviewed and approved the technical information contained in this document.

-The Board of Directors of the Company has approved the disclosure contained in this MD&A.

-ADDITIONAL INFORMATION

-Additional information relating to the Company is on SEDAR at www.sedar.com
+During the three months ended March 31, 2017:

+- a) Legal services valued at \$11,479 (March 31, 2016 \$2,000) were received from a law firm for which one of the directors of the Company is a partner, and - b) Administrative services valued at \$1,587 (March 31, 2016 \$Nil) were received from a company owned by a director and officer of the Company.
+As at March 31, 2017, the Company owed \$26,843 (2016 - \$39,000) to related parties, which is been included in accounts payable and accrued liabilities.
+OUTSTANDING SHARE DATA The following section updates the Outstanding Share Data provided in the unaudited condensed interim financial statements for the three months ended March 31, 2017.
+Common Shares outstanding at March 31, 2017 and May 29, 2017 36,574,757 Stock Options outstanding at March 31, 2017 and May 29, 2017 2,400,000 Warrants outstanding at March 31, 2017 and May 29, 2017 10,924,050 APPROVAL David W. Tupper, P.Geo., V.P. of Exploration and a Qualified Person under National Instrument 43-101 has reviewed and approved the technical information contained in this document.
+The Board of Directors of the Company has approved the disclosure contained in this interim MD&A. ADDITIONAL INFORMATION Additional information relating to the Company is on SEDAR at www.sedar.com